micado-scale/docs/user_documentation/rst/tutorials.rst

 stressng
 ========

 This application contains a single service, performing a constant CPU load.
 The policy defined for this application scales up/down both nodes and the stressng service based on cpu consumption.
 Helper scripts have been added to the directory to ease application handling.

+**Note:** make sure you have the ``jq`` tool installed required by the helper scripts.

 *  Step1: add your ``public_key_id`` to both the ``stressng.yaml`` and ``stressng-update.yaml`` files.
 Without this CloudSigma does not execute the contextualisation on the MiCADO worker nodes.
 The ID must point to your public ssh key under your account in CloudSigma.
 You can find it on the CloudSigma Web UI under the “Access & Security/Keys Management” menu as **Uuid**.
 * Step2: add a proper ``firewall_policy`` to both the ``stressng.yaml`` and ``stressng-update.yaml`` files.
 Without this MiCADO master will not reach MiCADO worker nodes.
 Firewall policy ID can be retrieved from a rule defined under the “Networking/Policies” menu.
 The following ports must be opened for MiCADO workers: all inbound connections from MiCADO master